 Invasive Mangrove trees, proliferating in the Keʻehi Lagoon, serve as a habitat for several non-native bird species, which have the potential to cause bird strikes for planes during takeoff and landing at the nearby Daniel K. Inouye International Airport.
 Bird strikes can be extremely dangerous, so to prioritize safety, the Department of Transportation Airports Division is overseeing the removal of the invasive mangrove trees.

 Oceanit provided construction management, environmental consulting, and coastal engineering services for this project.
 Responsibilities included project documentation; tracking schedule, budget, and compliance; site inspections; and safety oversight.
 As many native endangered species also live in the lagoon, Oceanit also implemented regular surveys of endangered species to ensure that only non-native trees and birds are being removed from this location.

 Several challenges have arisen throughout the course of this project including the COVID-19 pandemic.
 In response to the pandemic, Oceanit quickly adapted inspections and implemented a set of protocols to ensure maximal safety.
 Additionally, five of the six project areas are located on islets in the lagoon, and the inter-tidal nature of the job site requires work to be executed around the changing tide tables.

-The project is still on track to be completed on time in January 2022.
+The project was completed in 2022.